waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Hypothesis #1 (Full Traversal):** FAILED.
 Attempted to walk from the north entrance to the south entrance.
 Path was blocked by a SUPER_NERD at (3, 27) that appears only in the 'north entrance' configuration.
 This confirms a simple traversal is impossible.
 - **Agent Hypothesis #2 (Defeat All Trainers):** FAILED.
 The SUPER_NERD at (3, 27) that blocks the path does not initiate a battle, only dialogue.
 This makes defeating all trainers impossible in this configuration.
 - **Agent Hypothesis #3 (In-and-Out Ladders):** FAILED for northern ladder (3, 2).
 The blocking SUPER_NERD at (3, 27) did not move.
 Will proceed to test other accessible ladders.

+# Phone Calls
+- Hiker ANTHONY (Route 33) has called multiple times for rematches and mentioned that timid DUNSPARCE can be found in DARK CAVE, away from stronger POKéMON.